Ireland’s best personal loans

 • medical or dental costs

-The latest release by the Banking & Payments Federation Ireland (BPFI) reports the number of personal loans taken out is up 27% year on year, with car loans and green loans rising even more.
+The latest release by the Banking and Payments Federation Ireland (BFPI) reports the number of loan drawdowns is rising slowly this year, but car loans and green loans are enjoying a boost.
+Green loans are up 38% year on year.

 How much can you borrow?